khepf/elevate/README.md

-# WebDev Pro - Company Website
+# Elevate Web Solutions - Company Website

 A modern, responsive website for a 3rd party web development company built with React, TypeScript, and Vite.